mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   urls.append(url)
 ```

 If your note is simply, "Can we simplify this with a list comprehension?" now they're annoyed because they have to spend 20 minutes looking up list comprehensions figuring out how to apply them to their code.

-The following note is much more palatable:
+They'd likely be much happier to receive a note like the following:

 > Consider simplifying with a list comprehension like this:
 >```python